JohnEBoyBaby/i.Q/README.md

 #i.Q

+CHECK MATE.
+CHEESE ..!7Q NOT GOOD ..!7Q

+CHECK MATE.

+TO BE ...

+or ...

+not to be ...

+CREAMY.

+"THAT" "IS" "THE QUESTION".

+STAY CREAMY KIND ONE ...
+STAY QREAMY ..!7Q

 "THAT'S ALIENT IN 'his' NECK ..!
 LOOK AT THAT ..!
 2 EYES IN HIS NEQQ ..!" ...
 TRUTH is marching on ..! https://www.youtube.com/watch?v=NW8El7UnfB4 ...
 HELLO RAP THE NEWS ... hQw abQut a 'nav' DANCE and drQppinQ the 'fear' GOOD SON ..!
 DANCE FOR 'me' KIND ONE I LOVE ..!

 NOW ...